We are currently accepting applications to the 2027 (Egg)celerator Lab.

 Grants are $40,000 for each selected film.
 The grants will be disbursed in installments throughout the program.

 Yes.
-For this application, the questions are in alignment with the 2.0 version (v.2022) of the proposal checklist.
+For this application, the questions are in alignment with the Nonfiction Core App 3.1 of the proposal checklist.
 Our hope is that your responses to these questions will result in material that may be used for other applications as well.

 You cannot apply with the same project for both the Research & Development Grant and the (Egg)celerator Lab in the same year.
 We will disqualify your (Egg)celerator Lab application without review if you have also applied for the R&D grant with the same project in the same year.
 These opportunities fund different stages of a project.

 Please only apply with the one project that you feel is the best fit for Chicken & Egg Films.
 Read our guidelines and look at past films we have supported through the (Egg)celerator Lab to get an idea of our interests.
+You can find links to past cohorts at the end of this webpage.
 If you really cannot choose between two projects, you can email us at egglab_opencall@chickeneggfilms.org with a short description of both films and ask for our advice.
 This advice will not impact your application.

 Filmmakers who have already received support on their first feature-length documentary through the (Egg)celerator Lab are not eligible to apply to the Lab with their second feature-length documentary project.

-If the project was funded through an 2023 or 2024 R&D grant, you can apply to the (Egg)celerator Lab as long as this is still your second feature-length documentary.
+If the project was funded through a 2023, 2024, 2025 R&D grant, you can apply to the (Egg)celerator Lab as long as this is still your second feature-length documentary.
 This is the only instance in which you may apply to the (Egg)celerator Lab with a project that was previously supported by Chicken & Egg Films.

 A first-time director has never completed a feature-length documentary film and is currently working on their first feature-length documentary/nonfiction film.